Skip Navigation

 • Non-RECE Home Child Care Visitor

-As of October 1, 2022, child care operators were required to comply with minimum wage legislation and bring the wages of staff to $15.50 per hour.
-To offset the minimum wage increase, Halton Region is providing funding to operators enrolled in the CWELCC system to cover the incremental amount needed to bring wages for eligible staff to $15.50/hour.
+As of October 1, 2023, minimum wage legislation requires operators to bring the wages of staff to at least $16.55 per hour.
+To offset the minimum wage increase for eligible operators, the Region will provide funding to operators to cover the incremental amount needed to bring wages for eligible staff from $15.00 to $16.55 per hour.

-Please contact please contact our Children’s Services team at childcareservices@halton.ca for questions about wage compensation.
+Please contact please contact your program analyst or our Children’s Services team at childcareservices@halton.ca for questions about workforce compensation.

 Frequently Asked Questions

-Enrollment for additional child care operators to join the system is currently closed as there is no provincial funding to support growth of the CWELCC System in Halton at this time.
+Enrollment for additional child care operators to join CWELCC is currently closed as there is no provincial funding to support growth of CWELCC in Halton at this time.

 If your organization has questions about your CWELCC allocation, please contact your Program Analyst.